smazzin/elevateheating/content/heat-pump-tune-up.md

 ---
-title: Electric Heat Pump Tune-Up | Beaverton, OR | Elevate Heating & Cooling, LLC
+title: Electric Heat Pump Tune-Up | Bethany, OR | Elevate Heating & Cooling, LLC
-pagetitle: Heat Pump Tune-Up
+pagetitle: Heat Pump Services in Bethany, OR
 description: If you use a heat pump for electric heat and cooling in Beaverton, OR & the surrounding Portland Oregon Metro Area and you want to get good use out of it.
 image: /images/electric-fan-coil-tune-up-hero.jpg
 herotext: Heat Pump Tune-Up